MITLibraries/transmogrifier/docs/adrs/0002-dedicated-timdex-record-field-methods.md

 ### 2- Refactor pre-existing transformations to use this new approach

 With the new structure in place, refactor pre-existing source transformations to use it.
-This may include revisiting some of the transformation inheritance if there is an opportunity for intermediate transformation classes now that an intermediate class could theoretically handle only one, two, or a handful of fields.
+This may include revisiting some of the transformation inheritance if there is an opportunity for smaller, intermediate transformations that could be combined and used (as discussed in "Transformation Inheritance" above).

 The end goal should be transformations that are identical to the original versions, only the structure of the transformations will have changed in this first pass.